 - 1. Solicit fellow nominations from the membership each year. - 2.
-Select from eligible nominees names of candidates for fellow.
-Up to 0.50 percent of the active members may be elected annually. - 3.
+Select from eligible nominees' names of candidates for fellow.
+Up to 0.5 percent of the active members may be elected annually. - 3.
 After selection, submit the name(s) to the Executive Committee of the Board of Directors for approval.
 The President shall notify new fellows of their selection and invite them to the banquet. - 4.
-Work with the Executive secretary to obtain fellow plaques and have them engraved. - 5.
-Prepare a write up concerning the honoree(s) for the NCWSS Proceedings and send this to the Editor. - 6.
+The Executive secretary will contact the new Fellow(s) to obtain a short biography to be printed in the banquet program and obtain fellow plaques and have them engraved.

+- 5. Prepare a write up concerning the honoree(s) for the NCWSS Proceedings and send this to the Editor. - 6.
 Report name(s) of recipient(s) to the Board of Directors at the annual meeting. - 7.
-Present award(s) at banquet of the annual conference. - 8.
-Maintain a file which contains a perpetual list of fellows, current committee members and recent correspondence.
+Present award(s) at banquet of the annual conference.